Tooth Extraction An Overview

 Tooth Extraction What to Expect

-Tooth extraction is a relatively simple procedure.
-First, the dentist will numb the area to minimize discomfort.
-After the tooth, your dentist extracts the tooth the socket will be packed with gauze, in most cases a small amount of bleeding is normal.
+The socket will be packed with gauze to help stop the bleeding.
+In most cases a small amount of bleeding and swelling is normal.
 The dressing should remain in for about 30 minutes to an hour.

 Please note: if you experience nausea, vomiting, or heavy bleeding, contact our office immediately